 While most are content to marvel at its glorious architecture from outside, it is also possible to visit the Houses of Parliament at certain times.
 Within it, you can discover plaques commemorating many famous figures as well as the impressive architecture of the Great Hall.
 Check the official Houses of Parliament website for more information or book a guided tour that includes access to the Houses of Parliament.

 As one of London’s defining landmarks, Tower Bridge is one of my favourite places to visit in London.
-Despite being one of the most famous bridges in the world, it is often mistakenly referred to as London Bridge (which is, in fact, the next bridge along to the west and rather uninteresting).
+Despite being the most famous bridge in England, if not the world, it is often mistakenly referred to as London Bridge (which is, in fact, the next bridge along to the west and rather uninteresting).

 What many people don’t know is that the bridge regularly lifts to allow ships to pass!
 Bridge openings typically happen every day and it’s an impressive sight.
 You can find the lift times listed on the Tower Bridge website.